buddhamagnet/cv/employment.md

 ### [WILD EARTH PRODUCTIONS](http://wildearth.productions) OCTOBER 2014 - FEBRUARY 2015

+Project completed in parallel with other consulting gigs.
 Designed and built a fully responsive site backed by [Refinery CMS](http://refinerycms.com) for Wild Earth Productions, a new business specialising in remote location support for film, TV and advertising organisations.
 The brainchild of Jason Ingamells, owner of the [Woodland Ways](http://woodland-ways.co.uk) bushcraft and survival school and [Anders Brogaard](http://www.andersbrogaard.co.uk), globe-trotting commercial photographer.
 I am technical consultant on the digital side.

 ### [THE ECONOMIST](http://www.economist.com) JULY 2012 - DECEMBER 2016